Conjugacy in fibre products, distortion, and the geometry of cyclic subgroups

-Finitely presented groups are the main objects of interest in geometric and combinatorial group theory and, correspondingly, the preceding results are of most interest when $P$ is finitely presented.
-According to the 1-2-3 Theorem from \cite{BBMS}, this will be the case when the kernel of $G\onto Q$ is finitely generated and $Q$ is of type ${\rm{F}}_3$ (i.e.~there is a classifying space $K(Q,1)$ with a finite 3-skeleton).
+Finitely presented groups are the main objects of interest in geometric and combinatorial group theory and, correspondingly, the preceding results are of most interest when the fibre product $P$ is finitely presented. {\em{The 1-2-3 Theorem}} from \cite{BBMS} states that $P$ will be finitely presented if three conditions hold: $G$ is finitely presented, $Q$ is of type ${\rm{F}}_3$ (i.e.~there is a classifying space $K(Q,1)$ with a finite 3-skeleton), and the kernel of $G\onto Q$ is finitely generated.
+We shall appeal to this criterion repeatedly in this article.

 For the moment, it is unclear whether one can arrange for the Dehn function of $Q$ to be as unconstrained as one would like if one has to ensure both that $Q$ is of type ${\rm{F}}_3$ and that its cyclic subgroups are controlled in the manner needed for our results.
 To circumvent this problem, we describe a construction that establishes the following.

 \begin{restatable}{letterprop}{makeUQC} There is an algorithm that, given a finite presentation for a group $Q$, will produce a finite presentation for a group $Q^\dagger$, with $Q^\dagger\onto Q$, so that $Q^\dagger$ has uniformly quasigeodesic cyclics and